Homemade Elderberry Syrup

 I found this recipe for elderberry syrup using basic ingredients that I had in my pantry.
 My family takes 1/2 tsp to 1 tsp for kids and 1/2 Tbsp to 1 Tbsp for adults each day during the flu season.

-- Bring to a boil and then cover and reduce to a simmer for about 45 minutes to an hour until the liquid has reduced by almost half.
-At that point, remove from heat and let cool enough to be handled.
+- Remove from heat and let mixture cool enough to be handled.
 Pour through a strainer into a glass jar or bowl.

 - Discard the elderberries (or compost them!) and let the liquid cool to lukewarm.
 When it is no longer hot, add 1 cup of honey and stir well.